Best content marketing examples 2018: The running apparel brands getting it right

 Go big or go home, eh?
 Let’s face it, most brands don’t have anywhere near the budget or time to attempt something as crazy as Nike’s Breaking2 project – named Campaign Of The Year by Campaign magazine – but it does show just what engaging content can accomplish.

-Recruiting three elite runners to try and break the two-hour marathon in specially designed trainers, Nike may have failed on that front with Eliud Kipchoge coming in at 2 hours 25 seconds but they excelled with content.
+Recruiting three elite runners to try and break the two-hour marathon mark in specially designed trainers, Nike may have failed on that front with Eliud Kipchoge coming in at 2 hours 25 seconds, but they excelled with content.

-Creating something that captured the imagination and that people really wanted to see, the attempt was Twitter’s biggest ever brand-driven, live-streaming event and they had 13.1 million viewers across Twitter, Facebook Live and YouTube, showing just how compelling live video can be.
+Creating something that captured the imagination and that people really wanted to see, the attempt was Twitter’s biggest ever brand-driven, live-streaming event.
+Nike had 13.1 million viewers across Twitter, Facebook Live and YouTube, showing just how compelling live video can be.

 Nike and National Geographic also created a documentary about the project, and runners were asked to complete their own challenge via the Nike app (which many then shared on social channels), running a sub 25-minute 5k to get early access to the Zoom Fly trainers, based on those worn in the sub-2 attempt.
-Getting your audience involved is a great way to get user-generated content.
+Getting your audience involved is a great way to leverage the sharing in user-generated content.

 The eagle-eyed among you may have noted that Headspace is a guided meditation app, rather than a running brand, but we love what they’re doing and felt they are really worth paying attention to in case there’s something you can transfer to your brand.